Microgateway Custom Resources

 Use cases for a custom log format:

-• To reduce the log volume.
+• Reduce log volume.

 The CR Telemetry reference documentation contains the default access log configuration and an example configuration.
 The default configuration can be used as a starting point for customization.